evennia/evennia/docs/1.0-dev/_sources/Components/Msg.md.txt

   Channels dropped Msg-support.
 Now only used in `page` command by default.
 ```

-## Msg in code
+## Working with Msg

 The Msg is intended to be used exclusively in code, to build other game systems.
-It is _not_
-a [Typeclassed](./Typeclasses.md) entity, which means it cannot (easily) be overridden.
-It
-doesn't support Attributes (but it _does_ support [Tags](./Tags.md)).
-It tries to be lean
-and small since a new one is created for every message.
+It is _not_ a [Typeclassed](./Typeclasses.md) entity, which means it cannot (easily) be overridden.
+It doesn't support Attributes (but it _does_ support [Tags](./Tags.md)).
+It tries to be lean and small since a new one is created for every message.
 You create a new message with `evennia.create_message`:

 ```python